 Do you ever feel like your brain is in a rut?
-It’s happened to all of us — maybe there are a set of vocabulary words you just can’t seem to memorize, or a new concept you understand in theory but can’t seem to put into practice.
+It’s happened to all of us — maybe there are a set of vocabulary words you just can’t seem to memorize or a new concept you can’t put into practice.
 Maybe you just don’t feel quite as sharp as you usually do.
 But one thing is certain — feeling frustrated and angry isn’t going to help you learn anything.
 In fact, it’s probably hindering you.

-Here are four study tips to help boost your learning and get your brain out of its rut:
+Here are 10 best study tips to help boost your learning and get your brain out of its rut:

 1. Pay attention to your state